GianMarcoOddo/rmpy/rmpy/README.md

 -  rcVars = relcomponets_VaRs(returns, positions, interval=1, alpha=0.01)

-The function 'relcomponets_VaRs' enables the calculation of the relative componets VaRs of a portfolio, given its returns.
+The function 'relcomponents_VaRs' enables the calculation of the relative components VaRs of a portfolio, given its returns.

 #### Args:

-- returns: a pandas Series or NumPy array containing the historical returns of the portfolio.
+- returns: A pandas Series or NumPy array containing the historical returns of the portfolio.
 - positions: A list of integers or floats representing each position in the portfolio.
 This can be a positive or negative number, depending if you are long or short.
 - interval: The time horizon of VaR.
-It is related to frequency of data used (e.g. if "freq = 'montly' " and "interval = 1", the function compute 1-month VaR).
+It is related to frequency of data used (e.g. if "freq = 'monthly' " and "interval = 1", the function computes 1-month VaR).
 - alpha: The level of confidence for the VaR calculation.
 By default is set to 0.01, which represents a 99% confidence level.